wheaney/social-freedom/README.md

 * DynamoDB table containing news feed entries
   * Entries are essentially updates from all subscription topics
-  * We'd want to use a sort key here that's auto-incrementing, this would allow us to use the Query action to grab the last X entries in descending order to build the news feed
+  * We'd want to use a sort key and secondary index here, this would allow us to use the Query action to grab the last X entries in descending order to build the news feed
-  * Since we'd be relying on a sort key here to make the Query operation feasible, the primary key would probably need to be a hardcoded value.
-Since all news feed entries would share this hardcoded primary key, there's no reason we couldn't share this Dynamo table with others that have this same usage pattern (like posts and post comments).
+  * The primary key would probably need to be a hardcoded value.
-    * One possible reason to have this in its own table is ease of access control, since the policy on these entries would never allow access outside this account
 * S3 object containing friends/follows
   * Simple list of account IDs
 * S3 bucket(s) for images/video
   * CloudFront (optional for images?
 Required for video)
   * Auto-publishes to SNS topics for object creation events
   * Could be one bucket with “directories” for images/video, could also combine with profile/preferences data (also different directories)
-* S3 bucket for profile/preferences data
+* DynamoDB table for profile/preferences data
+  * Preferences:
+    * Opt-in to search index
+    * Which fields to index (if opted-in to the above): name, phone, email, etc...
+    * Auto-accept follow requests (public profile, Twitter-style)
-  * Profile auto-publishes to SNS topic (optional, depends on account prefs)
+    * Allow other accounts to post to my account
-  * Could use DynamoDB for this but S3 will do the auto-publish to SNS
-  * Might just use one bucket for this and the images/video, organized by directories within the bucket
+      * Text-only, allow images/video
+      * Depending on how/whether we want to allow "tagging" of content, that may replace this functionality.
+This preference would become "Allow other accounts to tag me in their posts"
 * DynamoDB table of posts
   * Stores metadata for all text and media posts
+  * Links to S3/CloudFront, for media
+    * This should only ever link to media within this account, if we copy the media from tagged posts
+  * Same storage strategy as news feed entries: hardcoded primary key and usage secondary index sort key to allow for Query to grab the X most recent
+  * Tagging (later feature):
     * All posts can contain tags of other users, tags for categorization (including albums for media), and location data
     * An entry may get created from another users’ post (user tags), so “origin account id” is an optional field
-  * Links to S3 files, for media
-    * This should only ever link to media within this account, if we copy the media from tagged posts
-  * Same storage strategy as news feed entries: hardcoded primary key and usage of an auto-incrementing sort key to allow for Query to grab the X most recent
 * DynamoDB table of activities on a post
   * Stores metadata regarding all reactions/comments to a post
-  * Same storage strategy as news feed entries: hardcoded primary key and usage of an auto-incrementing sort key to allow for Query to grab the X most recent
+  * Same storage strategy as news feed entries: hardcoded primary key and usage secondary index sort key to allow for Query to grab the X most recent
 * IAM roles for different permission levels
 * IAM groups for friends and other allowed follows
   * Accepting a friend/follow request adds the identity to this group
   * Could allow for creation of multiple groups, would work similar to Google Plus’ circles
+* SNS Topics
+  * Post created/modified/deleted
+  * Post activity created/modified/deleted
+  * Follow request received
+  * Follow acceptance received
+  * Follow rejection/removal received
+  * Profile modified
 * Lambdas
   * Requesting a follow
-    * Add the account ARN to an IAM Group for follows, would need to provide access to the "Follow accepted" Lambda or SNS topic
+    * Add the account ARN to an IAM Group for follows, would need to provide access to the "Follow accepted" SNS topic
     * Directly trigger a Lambda or publish to known SNS topic in the account you want to follow
       * Would require that this Lambda ARN is deterministic, should be achievable if we know the account ARN and the Lambda function name never changes